 'Karla Black: sculptures (2001–2021), details for a retrospective' at Fruitmarket, Edinburgh, runs until 24th October 2021

-This content was published with the support of Creative Scotland and the Scottish Contemporary Art Network
+This content was supported by Creative Scotland and the Scottish Contemporary Art Network